bilalsns/NN_basics/README.md

 # NN_basics

-This repository encapsulates my hands-on journey through Sentdex's [Neural Networks from Scratch](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3) YouTube series.
-The course delves into building neural networks from the ground up using pure Python, without relying on external libraries.
-It offers a comprehensive understanding of the fundamental components and mechanics of neural networks.
+Sentdex's [Neural Networks from Scratch](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3) course is a great introduction to neural networks.
+Without relying on external libraries, you learn how to build NNs from the ground up.

 ## 📚 Course Overview